KANSAS CONGRESSIONAL DISTRICT 2

 Like many Kansans, I understand what it means to fight with grit.
 I grew up in poverty, was homeless, survived domestic violence, and beat cancer.
 I attended college as a single mother, and I share the heart of every parent who advocates for a child with mental illness.

 While I may have been born in New York and raised in Puerto Rico, I chose to raise my family in Kansas.
 When I moved to Topeka in 2005 after completing my degree at Wichita State University, I was inspired to serve.
-I taught jobs teaching financial literacy and building homes for families at Habitat for Humanity.
+I held jobs teaching financial literacy and building homes for families at Habitat for Humanity.
 I never intended to get involved in politics, but after advocating for downtown redevelopment, community leaders encouraged me to run for City Council.
 My daughters inspired me to show them they could achieve anything they set their mind to.
 Through hard work and determination, we won.
 A few years later, I was elected mayor of the capital city.

 I learned the true meaning of hard work from watching my grandfather, Mima, work all night at a factory and then come home to take care of me.
 Mima taught me how to stand up for family.
 Now, Kansas is my family.